Credentials and Security

 User-scoped Credential Action Providers

-The vast majority of Credal’s Action Providers are user-scoped.
-By this, it means that the credentials of the user executing the action are used when accessing the Action Provider.
-Thus, in a standard action configuration¹, it’s impossible for the invoking user to perform an operation that they were not already authorized to do so directly in the provider, without Credal.
+The vast majority of Credal’s action providers are user-scoped.
+This means that the credentials of the user executing the action are used when accessing the action provider.
+Thus, in a standard action configuration¹, it’s impossible for the invoking user to perform an operation that they were not already authorized to do directly in the provider, without Credal.

 Action-scoped Credential Action Providers

-End-user allowlists allow an action collaborator to limit which users can execute the action, regardless of what agents the action is published to.
+End-user allowlists allow an action collaborator to limit which users can execute the action, regardless of which agents the action is published to.

 Providers in this category include Looker and Snowflake.

-¹There are instances where you’d want to have multiple credentials for a provider used in different actions, such as where you need a credential per role in each system.
+¹There are instances where you’d want to have multiple credentials for a provider used in different actions, such as when you need a credential per role in each system.

 Arbitrary Fetch with Credential